Rytchet/subreddit-autocomplete/README.md

 # Subreddit autocomplete

-This is a AWS CDK (API Gateway + Lambda) implementation of Reddit's autocomplete for subreddits.
+This is an AWS CDK (API Gateway + Lambda) implementation of Reddit's autocomplete for subreddits.

 The Reddit API requires OAuth and has no open endpoints for this purpose, making it difficult to use with workflow-improvement apps like